 What does billboard advertising cost?

-Truthfully, there is no definitive price for a billboard ad because there are a variety of circumstances that affect the costs.
+Truthfully, there is no definitive price for a billboard advertising because there are a variety of circumstances that affect the costs.
 Here are some cost factors to consider.

 Location, Location, Location